Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 With the power of your god, you call a sudden gust of wind into creation.
-Make a Prowess attack against a creature of your choice.
-If you hit, deal 1d4 + Presence air damage and gain the effects of the Shove minor action against the target.
+Make a Focus attack against a creature of your choice.
+If you hit, until the end of your next turn, whenever that creature loses life they gain the same number of stacks of brittle.

-### Genesis of Wind - Miracle
+### Genesis of Oblivion - Miracle

 <div class="tight">